 - Web Beacons.
 Certain sections of our Service and our emails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags, and single-pixel gifs) that permit the Company, for example, to count users who have visited those pages or opened an email and for other related website statistics (for example, recording the popularity of a certain section and verifying system and server integrity).

 Cookies can be “Persistent” or “Session” Cookies.
 Persistent Cookies remain on Your personal computer or mobile device when You go offline, while Session Cookies are deleted as soon as You close Your web browser.
-You can learn more about cookies here: All About Cookies by TermsFeed Generator.
 We use both Session and Persistent Cookies for the purposes set out below:

 Use of Your Personal Data

 The Company may use Personal Data for the following purposes:

 - To provide and maintain our Service, including to monitor the usage of our Service.